Juwanna Mann: Reception

 Dennis Harvey of Variety called Juwanna Mann a "cross-dressing yokfest", comparing it to such films as Charley's Aunt, Some Like It Hot and Tootsie.

-According to A. O. Scott of The New York Times "But even though, most of the time, you know exactly what will happen next -- you don't much mind.
-Nor do the many plot holes and improbabilities -- undermine its silly, raucous spirit".
+According to A.O.
+Scott of The New York Times, "even though, most of the time, you know exactly what will happen next … you don't much mind.
+Nor do the many plot holes and improbabilities … undermine its silly, raucous spirit."

-A similar distaste felt in the UK, where Jamie Russell of BBC said: "This mess of a movie is nothing short of a travesty of a transvestite comedy".
+The film was largely panned in the UK, where the BBC's Jamie Russell stated: "This mess of a movie is nothing short of a travesty of a transvestite comedy."